tytydraco/yessleep/out/My_secret_library_friend_and_her_secret.md

 # February 28th, 2022, 7:02

 It is my last day in the city.
 My parents decided to go with my dad's business expansion plan.
 This means that it is my last day in the library.
 My initial nonchalance has been transformed into grief, yearning and sorrow.
-I cannot be there for here anymore, and neither can she for me.
+I cannot be there for her anymore, and neither can she for me.
 She was becoming something more than a secret friend, and I know that I have become something more for her as well.
 I cannot let this go.
 I have to do something.

 I enter the study room, and catch a glimpse of her sitting in her usual spot.
 I tell my pounding heart to relax, for I do not want to disrupt her peace.
 At the same time, I have made up my mind today.
 I am going break out my cage, and try to get closer to her.
 I do not have much time left.